The Constitution of the Edinburgh University Theatre Company

 a) Use: The PGs are primarily the working regulations of the EUTC with respect to shows and festivals, deriving authority from this Constitution.
 Sections that do not define a rule should be clearly distinguishable, by formatting or phrasing.
 Teams agree to follow the regulations in the PGs from when they first submit their proposal.

-b) Review: The Committee (led by the Productions Manager) shall review the PGs at least once a year to ensure their clarity, accuracy, and relevance.
-The Company must be consulted on all changes, and changes must be ratified at a General Meeting (GM) to take effect.
-A motion passed at a GM may trigger an additional review, to be carried out in the same way.
+b) i) Review The Committee (led by the Productions Manager) shall review the PGs at least once a year to ensure their clarity, accuracy, and relevance.
+The Company must be consulted on the changes made in this review, and changes must be ratified at a General Meeting (GM) to take effect.

 c) Contradiction: If a section of the PGs contradicts this Constitution, then this Constitution shall take precedence.
 The Committee must remove the contradiction as soon as possible, which may involve proposing amendment of the PGs or this Constitution.